grassrootseconomics/docs.grassecon.org/docs/edu/training.md

     21. What are your strategies on how to deal with emerging issues e.g cheating
     22. Are you in compliance with local law?
     23. Are there any conflicts of interest? (e.g. your ONLY supplier is running the IGA)
-* _The community projects are where the CIC helps you improve your community much more than just putting money in circulation.
-The best thing about these community projects is that the CIC gives you the opportunity to decide for yourselves what projects are most important, and to pay your local townspeople for doing those projects.
+* _The community projects are where the CAV helps you improve your community much more than just putting money in circulation.
+The best thing about these community projects is that the CAV gives you the opportunity to decide for yourselves what projects are most important, and to pay your local townspeople for doing those projects.
 It might be planting trees, building a health center, educating the children—whatever you think is most important.
 You do not rely on someone outside to tell you what projects to do.
 Instead you yourselves make decisions about what is best for your community. _

-## Appendix D: Projects and Purpose of the CIC
+## Appendix D: Projects and Purpose of the CAV

-Note that instead of simply backing a CIC with the audited goods and services of the issuing group.
-The group could decide to back the CIC with the outputs from a community project.
+Note that instead of simply backing a CAV with the audited goods and services of the issuing group.
+The group could decide to back the CAV with the outputs from a community project.
 This is more risky as the auditing process is much harder - as a village elder must assess the ability of the group to fulfill the redemption requirement on the vouchers.

 In this exercise, the group will discuss the needs of the community and consider projects or income generating activities that they could do together.
 You can do this in small groups of 4 or 5, or in the classroom together.
 You can have them form groups themselves or count off to create more random groups.